-Humans do not like change; we dislike the disruption it brings.
+Humans do not like change.
 We like to know where we are and what we have to do.
-We only tolerate change when we perceive the need for it or when we have to.
-That size of “need” is different for every person.
+We only tolerate change when we perceive the need for it or when we have no choice, we eschew the disruption change brings.
+The size of the “need” is different for every person.
 Doing something different creates a sense of fear in most of us.
 The unknown can be exciting, but fear is always in the emotional mix.

-Innovation is the art of the new, the different and is the outcome of implementing an idea.
-An idea creates the possibility of a new way, a change, a disruption.
+Innovation is the art of the new, the different, the unknown.
+It is the outcome of implementing an idea, which creates the possibility of a new way, a change, a disruption.

 Many organisations ask their employees for ideas, but they often under-estimate or, worse, over-look, the role of fear in this behaviour.
 Fear factor is one of the main reasons for low engagement and participation in corporate innovation programs.
 People fear what others will think of them; the fear of judgement.